Google DeepMind Fellowship in Genomics and AI

 With generous third party funding from GDM, the Fellowship package will include:

-• 3 years’ Salary and a Research Fund to deliver original research that tackles a pre-defined ‘Grand Challenge’ in Genomics & AI
+- 3 years’ Salary and a Research Fund to deliver original research that tackles a pre-defined ‘Grand Challenge’ in Genomics & AI

-• A dedicated Outreach Fund to support impact beyond the Fellow’s core research.
+- A dedicated Outreach Fund to support impact beyond the Fellow’s core research.
 Both Sanger and GDM are committed to expanding participation in Genomics and AI research.
-Sanger advances this mission through initiatives including the International Fellows Programme, MPhil in Genomics Science and the Sanger Prize, while GDM has provided scholarship and fellowship funding to organisations since 2017 to help bring a wider range of experiences into AI and computer science.
+Sanger advances this mission through initiatives including the International Fellows Programme, MPhil in Genomics Science and the Sanger Prize, while GDM has provided scholarship and fellowship funding to organisations since 2017 to them help bring a wide range of experiences into AI and computer science.
 Reflecting this shared commitment, Fellows will be expected to present a compelling outreach vision.
 They will lead and deliver ambitious and original activities that build capacity in Genomics and AI, translating their ideas into tangible programmes, partnerships, or training opportunities with lasting impact, particularly in collaboration with communities and scientists in low and middle income countries (LMICs).

-• A Travel Fund, which will not only enable the Fellow to disseminate research, build networks and raise their profile at conferences and workshops, but will also enable them to serve as an ambassador and point of contact for emerging Genomics & AI talent.
+- A Travel Fund, which will not only enable the Fellow to disseminate research, build networks and raise their profile at conferences and workshops, but will also enable them to serve as an ambassador and point of contact for emerging Genomics & AI talent.

-• Opportunities to receive mentoring from senior Google DeepMind researchers
+- Opportunities to receive mentoring from senior Google DeepMind researchers

-• One time fixed Relocation allowance to support the Fellow in taking up their post
+- One time fixed Relocation allowance to support the Fellow in taking up their post

 The GDM Fellow in Genomics and AI:

-• Will be in the early stages of an academic career – this is a postdoctoral-type Fellowship.
-Generally, the Fellow is unlikely to be more than 8 years post-PhD on completion of the Fellowship (parental leave, career breaks and other mitigating circumstances will be taken into account).
+- Will be in the early stages of an academic career – this is a postdoctoral-type Fellowship.
+Generally, the Fellow is unlikely to be more than 8 years post-PhD on completion of the Fellowship (parental leave, career breaks and other mitigating circumstances will be taken into account)

-• Will have completed a PhD in statistics, mathematics, physics, bioinformatics, computer science, data science, genomics with strong computational focus, or another highly relevant life sciences/technical field.
+- Will have completed a PhD in statistics, mathematics, physics, bioinformatics, computer science, data science, genomics with strong computational focus, or another highly relevant life sciences/technical field.

-• May have completed a previous period of postdoctoral research
+- May have completed a previous period of postdoctoral research

-• Will already hold AI/ML/Computer Science skills commensurate with tackling their chosen ‘Grand Challenge’, and will be expected to demonstrate how they will leverage their unique skills and expertise to develop the project further.
+- Will already hold AI/ML/Computer Science skills commensurate with tackling their chosen ‘Grand Challenge’, and will be expected to demonstrate how they will leverage their unique skills and expertise to develop the project further.
 Provided they possess the essential skills needed for the role, we will welcome applicants whose AI skills have been gained through formal undergraduate and postgraduate training in AI/ML/Computer Science, as well as Life Sciences researchers who have developed their AI skills along the way.

-• Will be willing, and excited, to contribute to capacity building in AI and genomics through outreach work and ambassadorial commitments (e.g. teaching and delivering workshops/courses to students, academics and other scientists, and acting as a point of contact for emerging AI talent)
+- Will be willing, and excited, to contribute to capacity building in AI and genomics through outreach work and ambassadorial commitments (e.g. teaching and delivering workshops/courses to students, academics and other scientists, and acting as a point of contact for emerging AI talent)

-• Will be enthusiastic about working in an interdisciplinary research environment, where they will frequently act as a ‘translator’ at the intersection between AI/ML and Genomics, or vice versa
+- Will be enthusiastic about working in an interdisciplinary research environment, where they will frequently act as a ‘translator’ at the intersection between AI/ML and Genomics, or vice versa

-• Must ideally be able to start before the end of Dec 2026
+- Must ideally be able to start before the end of Dec 2026

 Given the nature of this postdoctoral-type Fellowship, and the associated third party funding from GDM, this Fellowship is not suitable for those who:

-• Have already held competitive third party funded Postdoctoral, or Early Independence, Fellowships in AI from GDM, Sanger, any partner universities or other Third Parties (e.g. MCSA Postdoc Fellowship, EMBO Postdoc Fellowship, UKRI FLF, or other Career Development Fellowships)
+- Have already held competitive third party funded Postdoctoral, or Early Independence, Fellowships in AI from GDM, Sanger, any partner universities or other Third Parties (e.g. MCSA Postdoc Fellowship, EMBO Postdoc Fellowship, UKRI FLF, or other Career Development Fellowships)

-• Have held the equivalent of “tenured”/salaried group leader/professorship-type roles to deliver independent research in any field through a team (this does not exclude those who have had formal line management responsibility at the Early Career “level” (e.g. during their time as a Student/Postdoc)
+- Have held the equivalent of “tenured”/salaried group leader/professorship-type roles to deliver independent research in any field through a team (this does not exclude those who have had formal line management responsibility at the Early Career “level” (e.g. during their time as a Student/Postdoc)

 If you have taken a career break due to, for example, parental leave or illness, please get in touch as we may be able to offer flexibility.